-As the church continues to grow, so does our need for elders, deacons and deaconesses.
+As our church continues to grow, so does our need for elders, deacons and deaconesses.
 Once a year, we accept nominations for these positions.
 You may submit your nominations for deacon, deaconess and elder during the month of February.

 All nominees will be initially screened for membership and Christian experience requirements.
 If the nominee qualifies under both categories, they will receive a letter confirming their nomination and the process to follow.
 Included in that letter will be:

-a four-page questionnaire that must be filled out and returned within two weeks of receiving it,
+A four-page questionnaire that must be filled out and returned within two weeks of receiving it,

-a request for two reference letters to attest to the person’s spiritual maturity, leadership and service experience.
+A request for two reference letters to attest to the person’s spiritual maturity, leadership and service experience.

 Once the questionnaire is completed, a personal interview will be set up with the nominee and at least two elders (for elder nominees) or two deacons or deaconesses (for Diaconate nominees) to discuss the appropriateness and timing of their nomination.
 Nominees will begin training in the spring once they have been recommended.
 The reference letters are also used in this determination process.
 Training details are below.